maierfelix/dawn-ray-tracing/RT_SPEC.md

 | [GPURayTracingAccelerationContainer](#GPURayTracingAccelerationContainer) | The **destination** acceleration container to copy into

 ##### updateRayTracingAccelerationContainer:
 Updates an acceleration container.
-The container must be built and created with the [GPURayTracingAccelerationContainerFlag](#GPURayTracingAccelerationContainerFlag) `ALLOW_UPDATE` flag.
+The container must be built and created with the [GPURayTracingAccelerationContainerUsage](#GPURayTracingAccelerationContainerUsage) `ALLOW_UPDATE` flag.

 | Type | Description |
 | :--- | :--- |